Canadian teenager Davies joins Bayern for MLS record fee | WHIZ News

-MUNICH (AP) — Bayern Munich has agreed to sign Canadian teenage forward Alphonso Davies from the Vancouver Whitecaps for up to over $22 million (18.75 million euros), a record for a Major League Soccer player.
+MUNICH (AP) — Bayern Munich has agreed to sign Canadian teenage forward Alphonso Davies from the Vancouver Whitecaps in a transfer worth up to $22 million (18.75 million euros), a record for a Major League Soccer player.

 The Bundesliga champion says the 17-year-old Davies, a naturalized Canadian born in Ghana, will join on Jan.
 1 and his contract will run through June 2023.
 He turns 18 in November.